-(For a definition of "durable medical equipment," see Chapter 12 of this booklet.)

-Covered items include, but are not limited to wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.

-The most recent list of brands, manufacturers, and suppliers is also available on our website at www.eternalhealth.com.

-Generally, eternalHealth Forever HMO covers any DME covered by Original Medicare from the brands and manufacturers on this list.
-We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to eternalHealth Forever HMO and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+What you must pay when Services that are covered for you vou get these services Durable medical equipment (DME) and related supplies (For a definition of "durable medical equipment," see Chapter Authorization is required.
+12 as well as Chapter 3, Section 7 of this document.)
+20% coinsurance for Covered items include, but are not limited to: wheelchairs, Medicare covered supplies crutches, powered mattress systems, diabetic supplies, hospital and durable medical beds ordered by a provider for use in the home, IV infusion equipment. pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
+Your cost sharing for This most recent list of brands, manufacturers, and suppliers is Medicare oxygen also available on our website at www.eternalHealth.com. equipment coverage Generally, eternalHealth Forever HMO covers any DME is 20% coinsurance, every covered by Original Medicare from the brands and month. manufacturers on this list.
+We will not cover other brands and manufacturers unless your doctor or other provider tells us that Your cost sharing will not the brand is appropriate for your medical needs.
+However, if you change after being enrolled are new to eternalHealth Forever HMO and are using a brand of for 36 months.
+DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)]
+(For more information about appeals, see Chapter 9,